 To access the archives, search the catalogue to find material that is of interest, then contact our friendly team to arrange to view the items in our Reading Room.
 For a summary of what we hold in the Oil and Gas Archive please see our factsheet.

 The Capturing the Energy Steering Group is made up of members who participate on a voluntary basis.
-The project is based at the University of Aberdeen, and Oil & Gas UK have generously funded a Development Officer post for the project.
+The project is based at the University of Aberdeen, and Oil & Gas UK recently provided generous funding for a Development Officer post for the project.

 Although we are grateful for the support we have received from Total we are not affiliated to any particular company, and we are keen to develop partnerships with companies across the industry.
 To build a sustainable and accessible resource for research, we have to ask companies to make a donation to cover the cost of surveying, selecting, cataloguing and repackaging material for the project.